 4.3 Haptics media pipeline

-Haptics can be used as a media type at the same level as audio and video.
+Haptics may be used as a media type at the same level as audio and video.
 Figure 4.3-1 depicts an end-to-end streaming pipeline associating audio, video and haptics in the most complete scenario of interactive 3D scenes.
 A simpler version of the pipeline consists in 2D AVH (Audio-Video-Haptics media) with only 2D assets and no interaction.